qlpqlp/D-IBAN/README.md

 ## Steganography Protocol

-**Steganography** allows you to hide a Dogecoin address inside an image using LSB (Least Significant Bit) encoding.
-The encoded image looks identical to the original, making it perfect for sharing addresses in a hidden way.
+**Steganography** allows you to hide a Dogecoin address or private key inside an image using LSB (Least Significant Bit) encoding.
+The encoded image looks identical to the original, making it perfect for sharing addresses or securely storing private keys in a hidden way.

 ### Why Steganography?

 - **Invisible**: The encoded image looks identical to the original - no visible changes
 - **Stealth**: Uses LSB encoding in RGB channels for maximum stealth
 - **Shareable**: Perfect for sharing addresses in images, artwork, or social media
+- **Secure Storage**: Encode private keys in images for secure backup (use with caution!)
 - **Validatable**: Magic marker "DOGE" identifies encoded images
-- **Universal**: Works with all Dogecoin address types
+- **Universal**: Works with all Dogecoin address types and WIF private keys

 ### How Steganography Works

 1. **Magic Marker**: Uses "DOGE" marker (4 bytes) to identify encoded images
+2. **Type Byte**: Stores data type (0x00 = address, 0x01 = private key) for proper decoding
-2. **Length Header**: Stores address length (2 bytes) for proper decoding
+3. **Length Header**: Stores data length (2 bytes) for proper decoding
-3. **LSB Encoding**: Embeds address bytes in the Least Significant Bit of RGB channels
+4. **LSB Encoding**: Embeds data bytes in the Least Significant Bit of RGB channels
-4. **Pixel Storage**: Each pixel stores 3 bits (one in each RGB channel)
+5. **Pixel Storage**: Each pixel stores 3 bits (one in each RGB channel)
-5. **PNG Format**: Encoded images saved as PNG to preserve pixel data
+6. **PNG Format**: Encoded images saved as PNG to preserve pixel data
+7. **Transparency Handling**: Transparent images are converted to opaque (white background) for reliable encoding

 ### Technical Details

-- **Encoding**: Converts Dogecoin address to bytes and embeds them in LSB of image pixels
+- **Encoding**: Converts Dogecoin address or private key to bytes and embeds them in LSB of image pixels
 - **Capacity**: Each pixel stores 3 bits, so larger images can store more data
 - **Format**: Images are saved as PNG to preserve exact pixel values
 - **Compatibility**: Works with any image format that can be loaded into a canvas
+- **Transparency**: Transparent images are automatically converted to opaque (white background) to ensure reliable encoding/decoding
+- **Backward Compatible**: Can decode images encoded with older format (address-only)

 ### Example